Mistakes can happen when you first self-publish, but you can always correct them.

 If you pay for nothing else, invest a little money is a professional book cover design.
 This is a must if you are publishing a print on demand paperback version of your book.

-But you could try a free ebook cover creator to help you improve the quality of your ebook cover.
+But you could try Canva as a free ebook cover creator to help you improve the quality of your ebook cover.

 3. You listed your book in broad categories.

 It might not have seemed all that important at the time you published.
 But your choice of categories could be far too broad.

 Researching your best possible narrow, niche categories is vital in attracting your target audience and potential book buyers.

 Check the ways that you can refine your category choices, particularly on Amazon, by using keywords to increase and more narrowly define your category selections.

 4. You chose your seven keywords too quickly when you published.

 When you had to choose your seven keywords, you were in a hurry to get your book published.